Medically reviewed by Drugs.com. Last updated on Nov 4, 2022.

 Like any other type of major surgery, many types of feminizing surgery pose a risk of bleeding, infection and a reaction to anesthesia.
 Other complications might include:

 - Delayed wound healing

-- Changes in skin sensation such as persistent pain, tingling, reduced sensation or numbness
+- Changes in skin sensation such as pain that doesn't go away, tingling, reduced sensation or numbness

-- Damaged or dead body tissue (tissue necrosis) in the vagina and labia
+- Damaged or dead body tissue — a condition known as tissue necrosis — such as in the vagina or labia

-- A blood clot in a deep vein (deep vein thrombosis) or a blood clot in a lung (pulmonary embolism)
+- A blood clot in a deep vein, called deep vein thrombosis, or a blood clot in the lung, called pulmonary embolism

-- An abnormal connection between two body parts (fistula), such as between the bladder or bowel into the vagina
+- Development of an irregular connection between two body parts, called a fistula, such as between the bladder or bowel into the vagina

 - Urinary problems, such as incontinence